Eugene-Fed/test_for_MindSet/README.md

 Text recognition is poor.
 But it turned out to be the easiest and most effective way of all that I tried before.
 Other libraries either do not recognize the Russian language at all, or had to face a huge number of problems during the installation process, or the volume of recognized text is even lower.

 ### TASK 2
+#### Select APIs with which you can perform recognition, perform recognition.
 I used the Yandex Cloud API
 To execute this code, you need to follow the instructions for create Yandex.Cloud accaunt and obtaining the primary Yandex.ID token:
 <https://cloud.yandex.ru/docs/vision/operations/ocr/text-detection>
 Then it should work

 ### TASK 3
+#### Train your own algorithm (pytorch, tensorflow) that recognizes the full name from the passport (not using ready-made OCR libraries, but using open text recognition data).
 **WORK IN PROGRESS: ...99%...**
 1. Add Passport photos into `pass_photos/` folder
 2. Open `task_3.ipynb`.
 If you wanna use your EMNIST-like dataset then change path of `DATASET_IMG` and `DATASET_CLS` variables.